y0m0/exceedra_tech_test/README.md

 code to better illustrate my reasoning.

 My first step was to logically split the dataset into the four groups below.
-This four groups represents the four different types of products with overlapping dates.
+These groups represents the four different types of products with overlapping dates.
 By doing so I was able to reason more easily on how to proceed and clarify some of my initial assumptions.